maheshhase/MS_AI_Project/README.md

-This is repository all Microsoft Azure Projects
+### This is a repository all Microsoft Azure Projects

-Table of Content
+Table of Content:
 1. QnA maker